Akshay-Jhijhautia/Git_Linux/README.txt

 16. git diff <filename> -> we can track changes in the file

-17. git remote -> Helps to connect two repositories, i.e connect local repository(git init creates local repository), to git hub repository, when we type this command it gives the name of the remote connection.
+17. git remote -> Helps to connect two repositories, i.e connect local repository(git init creates local repository), to git hub repository, when we type this command it gives the names all the of the remote connections.

 18. git remote add -> create a new remote repository connection.